Tea with Milk (1 Teacup (6 Fl Oz)) and Dhokla (1 piece)

 Portion Control

-Reduce the portion size of dhokla and limit the amount of tea with milk consumed at one time to minimize the impact on your blood sugar levels.
+Reduce the portion size of dhokla and tea with milk to minimize the spike.
+Smaller amounts will help your body process the carbohydrates more efficiently.

 Find Glucose response for your favourite foods